Brainchip-Inc/akida_examples/doc/user_guide/quantizeml.rst

 .. math::
     wMAPE = \frac{\sum{|x_{float} - x_{quantized}|}}{\sum{|x_{float}|}}

-The saturation metrics is the percentage of saturated values for the given layer or channel.
-A value is saturated when it is equal to the minimum or maximum value allowed for by a given bitwidth.
+The saturation metric is the percentage of saturated values for a given layer or channel.
+A value is saturated when it is equal to the minimum or maximum value allowed by a given bitwidth.

 Command line
 ~~~~~~~~~~~~